benjasl-stripe/serverless-coffee-workshop-eda/instructions/content/3-Web-apps/3-frontends/2-baristaapp/_index.en.md

 * **Open store**: This toggles the store open state between *Open* and *Closed*.
 When the store is closed, the Order App cannot place any new orders.
 * **Clear settings**: Empties the local settings cache and clears the backend settings.
 This causes the *Settings* page to be displayed the next time the page reloads.
 Use this if you want to change your backend settings.
 * **Sign out**: Signs out the Cognito user from the frontend and returns you to the sign-in page.

+Keep the Barista App open in a browser tab.

 ## Next steps